jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 I have discovered a little semantic preprocessor "GEMA", just like that FAST FORTH have its symbolic assembler !

-    \config\gema\MSP430FRxxxx_FastForth.pat contains system variables for all devices
     \config\gema\DEVICE.pat contains memory map and vectors for a specified DEVICE
-    \MSP430-FORTH\LAUNCHPAD.pat is the I/O config file for specific LAUNCHPAD or application
+    \config\gema\LAUNCHPAD.pat is the I/O config file for specific LAUNCHPAD (or application)

 gema translates also FORTH registers in ASM registers (R0 to R15)